discoverygarden/embargo/README.md

 `embargoes/node/{node_id}`.
 From here, an embargo can be applied if it doesn't already exist, and existing embargoes can be modified or removed.

-## Known Issues
+## Known Issues/FAQ

-- Embargoed items show up in search results: Enable one of our `search_api` processors to handle applying embargo restrictions.
+- Embargoed items show up in search results
+  - Enable one of our `search_api` processors to handle applying embargo restrictions.
+- "Embargo access, join-wise" does not show up as an available processor
+  - Ensure embargo entities are being indexed in the given index.
+  - Ensure that eligible node/media/files entities are being indexed in the given index.

 ## Troubleshooting/Issues